TopER: Topological Embeddings in Graph Representation Learning: Background

-\section{Related Work}
+\subsection{Related Work}

-{\bf Graph Representation Learning.} Graph representation learning is a dynamic subfield of machine learning, focusing on transforming graph data into efficient, low-dimensional vector representations that encapsulate essential features of the data~\citep{hamilton2020graph,gao2019optimized}.
+{\bf Graph-level Embedding Methods.} Graph representation learning, including GNNs and Graph Pooling techniques, is a dynamic subfield of machine learning, focusing on transforming graph data into efficient, low-dimensional vector representations that encapsulate essential features of the data~\citep{hamilton2020graph,gao2019optimized}.
 These representations facilitate a deeper analytical understanding of graphs, which is critical for various applications such as molecular graph property prediction~\citep{dong2019learning}.

-{\bf Graph Neural Networks.} Graph Neural Networks have revolutionized the analysis of graph data, drawing parallels with the success of Convolutional Neural Networks in image processing~\citep{errica2020fair}.
+GNNs have revolutionized the analysis of graph data, drawing parallels with the success of Convolutional Neural Networks in image processing~\citep{errica2020fair}.
 GNNs utilize spectral and spatial approaches to graph convolutions based on the graph Laplacian and direct graph convolutions, respectively~\citep{bruna2013spectral,defferrard2016convolutional,kipf2016semi}.
-Despite their success, GNNs often suffer from issues like over-smoothing and lack transparency, making them less ideal for applications requiring interpretability~\citep{gunnemann2022graph}.
+Despite their success, GNNs often suffer from issues like over-smoothing and a lack of transparency, making them less ideal for applications requiring interpretability~\citep{gunnemann2022graph}.

+Graph Pooling emerged as a key component in GNN architectures, drawing parallels to the role of pooling in Convolutional Neural Networks ~\citep{errica2020fair}.
+Pooling aims to deduce into meaningful graph embeddings through node aggregation (mean, max, and add pooling ~\citep{xu2018powerful}) or hierarchical pooling (node selection: Top-k ~\citep{topk} and SAGPool ~\citep{sagpool}; node clustering: DiffPool ~\citep{diffpool} and MinCutPool ~\citep{mincut}).
+Both pooling groups have their challenges.
+Node aggregation methods may lose the structural information by treating each node equally, while the hierarchical pooling methods can be computationally heavy, and loss of information can occur if important nodes are discarded.

-{\bf TDA in Graph Representation Learning.} Topological Data Analysis provides a robust and computationally efficient framework to address the interpretability and over-smoothing issues present in GNNs~\citep{aktas2019persistence}.
+{\bf Topology-inspired Representations.} TDA provides a robust and computationally efficient framework to address the interpretability and over-smoothing issues present in GNNs~\citep{aktas2019persistence}.
 Persistent Homology, a key technique in TDA, has been applied successfully to graph data, demonstrating potential to match or even exceed the performance of traditional methods in classification and clustering tasks~\citep{hensel2021survey,demir2022todd,hiraoka2024topological,immonen2024going,chen2024emp,loiseaux2024stable}.
 However, the computational intensity of PH limits its scalability~\citep{hofer2019learning,zhao2020persistence,akcorareduction}.